Accelerating cosmological simulations on GPUs: a portable approach using OpenMP: Methodology

 \subsection{Kernel offloading strategy}

 Our effort targets the second step of {\pinocchio}, described in Section~\ref{Pinocchio_GPU_PMT}, specifically the calculation of the collapse times at each grid point (hereafter we refer to it as the target \emph{kernel}, in both its \textit{Classic} and \textit{Tabulated} variants), after the Hessian of the potential has been computed.
+From an algorithmic perspective, each thread loads the six independent components of the local Hessian and evaluates the collapse time through the interpolation routines described in Section~\ref{Pinocchio_GPU_PMT}, followed by an update of the per-element maxima.
+The arithmetic workload per grid point is fixed, while memory activity is primarily associated with reading the Hessian components and performing read/modify/write operations on two output arrays.
+In Roofline terms, this corresponds to a moderate computational intensity, with performance determined by the balance between interpolation arithmetic and memory accesses.

 These calculations are inherently independent, making them well-suited for GPU offloading by assigning the computation at each grid point to an individual GPU-thread.

 However, the legacy \emph{kernel} logic introduces conditional branches, which can lead to divergent execution paths among GPU threads.
-It is well established that thread divergence degrades GPU performance by reducing the throughput.
+It is well established that thread divergence degrades GPU performance by reducing the throughput~\citep{Ryoo_2008, nvidia_cuda_guide_2024}.
 To mitigate this issue, we eliminate the conditional branches by adopting a masked-based approach (i.e. using "predicated execution" to avoid branching entirely.
 The compiler is very good at this, and often a simple if statement can be compiled to use predicated instructions).
 This ensures that all GPU threads execute the same instructions at the warp/wavefront level, thereby improving computational efficiency.
 In addition, we reorganized the data layout into a struct-of-arrays (SoA) format, so that consecutive GPU threads access consecutive elements of each array.
-This improves memory coalescing and further increases throughput.
+This improves memory coalescing and further increases throughput~\citep{2025arXiv250609242L}.

 We manage host-device memory transfers explicitly using standard OpenMP data mapping directives as shown in Figure \ref{Porting_strategy}.
 In particular, we use \texttt{pragma omp target enter data map(alloc:...)} to allocate required quantities on the device at the beginning of the computation, followed by targeted updates using \texttt{pragma omp target update} to transfer only the necessary data between the host and device.
 This approach avoids unnecessary memory movement and ensures efficient data locality during \emph{kernel} execution.
 Once the computation is complete, the GPU memory is explicitly released using \texttt{pragma omp target exit data map(delete:...)}.